Los Andes vs Prueba

 Los Andes vs Prueba was a single ship action fought in 1820, during the development of the Spanish American Wars of Independence.

 The battle was between the corvette Los Andes (Note: It is usually called in two ways: Los Andes or Rosa de los Andes.) and the frigate Prueba, the first a Chilean privateer and the second a ship of the Spanish Navy.
 It lasted two days and occurred in two different places.
 There are differences between Chilean and Spanish historiography on the exact date, the starting place, the development and the result of the naval action.

 Background

 Privateer incursion of the Los Andes

-On April 25, 1819, Los Andes sailed from Valparaiso with the purpose of harassing the royalists in the Pacific.
+On April 25, 1819, Los Andes sailed from Valparaíso with the purpose of harassing the royalists in the Pacific.
 The ship was commanded by Captain Juan Illingworth, a British sailor in the service of Chile.
 Between May and September he ventured to navigate the coasts that extend from Peru to Panama.
 He won some prizes, attacked coastal populations and successfully rejected warships that wanted to catch him.

 From October of that year until March 1820, he harassed the Pacific coast of New Granada to support General Simón Bolívar to gain control of the territory.
 Their attacks were concentrated in the towns of the coast of Popayán and in the valley of Cauca.
 He defeated the royalist detachments and left the territory under revolutionary authority.